Cezary-Janicki/Cezary-Janicki/README.md

 ## Hi there, I'm Cezary 👋

-I am a graduate from Poznań Univeristy of Technologies, Currently self teaching myself javascript and next.js with intention of becoming a web developer.
-I started learing programming two years ago and took my first steps in next.js a year ago.
+I am a graduate from Poznań Univeristy of Technologies, Currently learing myself javascript and next.js with intention of becoming a web developer.
+I started learning programming two years ago and took my first steps in next.js a year ago.
 If you got any questions feel free to email me at: cezary.d.janicki@gmail.com

 _________

 ### 📖 Currently learning

 Currently I'm learning React framework.
-I also try to learn tools that the react framework provides to improve and build on what I had already learned, such as queries or router.
+I also try to learn it's tools and to build on what I had already learned.

 _________